StefanScherer/rebase-docker-image/README.md

 ## Limits

 - You cannot move an app from a windowsservercore image to the nanoserver image.
+- You cannot rebase windowsservercore image with `RUN` instructions to 1709.
+Only `COPY` and `ENV` seem to be fine.
 - You also cannot move PowerShell scripts into the 1709 nanoserver image as there is no PowerShell installed.
 - Be warned that this tool may create corrupt images.